 Are Outhouses Legal in Idaho (Pit and Vault Privies)?

 Pit privies are legal in Idaho.
-If you have water under pressure in your home, you will also need to have a subsurface sewage disposal system.
+If your home has water under pressure, you must have a subsurface sewage disposal system.